alessandrodorazio/tchurymail/README.md

 ## Installation

 1. Set mail variables in .env
+2. Run `composer install` and `npm install`
-2. Run `php artisan migrate --seed`
+3. Run `php artisan migrate --seed`
-3. Run `php artisan storage:link`
+4. Run `php artisan storage:link`
-4. Start the server
+5. Start the server
-5. Do a POST request to /api/login with admin@admin.com / password in order to get the API token
+6. Do a POST request to /api/login with admin@admin.com / password in order to get the API token

 ## Usage